bunnie/chibi-micro1-attiny85/README.md

 * Fade on touch
 * "Dice" (between 1-6 blinks upon touch)
 * "Memorize" (remember and playback a tapping pattern, minimum two taps)

+Notes on fusing for production:
+* Brownout detecter set to 1.8V (note default none)
+* Initial clock set to 8MHz by fuses (note default is 1MHz)